abinit/abinit/doc/installation.md

 tests, you will need a larger disk space than for the simple installation of the code (the total additional disk space required is on the order of 1GB).

-The video below gives an overwiew of the command line options of `runtests.py`
+The comman line options of runtests.py are numerous.
+Please issue

+    ./runtests.py --help

+in order to get the list, or consult the video below.

 [![asciicast](https://asciinema.org/a/40324.png)](https://asciinema.org/a/40324)